 1,000,000 + Downloads

-Supports all sorts of storage medium, including SD cards, hard drives, USB flash drives, camcorders, smartphones, etc.
+Supports all sorts of all mountable devices, including MacBook/iMac, SD cards, hard drives, USB flash drives, camcorders, smartphones, etc.

 User-friendly software interface, enables you to recover any kind of files on your Mac is easy as 1-2-3.